 From the crossroads on the A623 Chapel-en-le-Frith to Chesterfield road,

 take the turning for Bradwell and turn immediately left across the front of

-the Anchor public houseinto Castlton Lane.
+the Anchor public house into Castleton Lane.
 Follow this lane, quite narrow

-Pass through the gates and into the intial section of the quarry.
+Pass through the gates and into the initial section of the quarry.
 Continue

 to the top of the hill and turn left to view the extreme eastern end of the

 quarry proper.
 Scramble down the scree slope and follow the track down to

 There has been evidence of a peregrine falcon nesting on the opposite side